 Antonio Plascencia, Jr.

 Ms. Gomez has been a resident of the City of San Fernando for over 20 years.
 She attended local schools and graduated from San Fernando High School.
 Ms. Gomez attended Loyola-Marymount University where she received her bachelor of business administration in May 1996.
 She is a licensed commercial real estate broker and oversees all Real Estate operations for a local development company since 1995.
 Ms. Gomez is the Chair of the Parks, Recreation and Wellness Commission of the City of San Fernando and is President-Elect of the San Fernando Kiwanis Club.
 Ms. Gomez has been involved with the American Cancer Society, Relay for Life in San Fernando since its inception seven years ago, including chairing the event for two years.
-Away from her work, Ms. Gomez is very dedicated to her two children, who attend local high schools, ages 14 and 16 and is highly involved in their soccer teams.
-Connect with Adriana on Linkedin.

 Past Board Members & Advisers- Thank you!